DOH-HNH0303/GRIM/README.md

 <!-- TODO nf-core: Include a figure that guides the user through the major workflow steps.
 Many nf-core
      workflows use the "tube map" design for that.
 See https://nf-co.re/docs/guidelines/graphic_design/workflow_diagrams#examples for examples.   -->
 <!-- TODO nf-core: Fill in short bullet-pointed list of the default steps in the pipeline -->1.
 Parse Phoenix AMR output files (GAMMA and AMRFinder results)
+2. Extract AMR gene sequences from Phoenix assemblies (Illumina-derived)
+3. Map AMR gene sequences to ONT complete genomes using BLAST
-2. Classify AMR gene locations (chromosomal vs plasmid)
+4. Classify AMR gene locations on ONT genomes (chromosomal vs plasmid)
-3. Generate comprehensive AMR location reports
+5. Generate comprehensive AMR location mapping reports
-4. Present QC and results summary ([`MultiQC`](http://multiqc.info/))
+6. Present QC and results summary ([`MultiQC`](http://multiqc.info/))

 ## Usage